10 Best FOMO Marketing Examples You Don’t want to Miss

 Urgency is a common tactic used in the FOMO technique and is highly effective.

-For example, when you visit any shopping site and see the deal of the day at their best prices.
+For example, when you visit any shopping site, you see the deals of the day at their best prices.
 You realize that the watch you wanted to purchase for months is in today’s deal, and only a few stocks are left.

-It makes the customer decide quickly or grab the opportunity before they miss it.
-Some common call to action to create urgency includes:
+It makes customers decide quickly or grab the opportunity before they miss it.
+Some common call to action to create urgency include:

 Time Limit or Time Bounded

-Time bounded deals are another great way to create FOMO among the customers.
+Time-bound deals are another great way to create FOMO among customers.
 People would feel like there were only a few times left to make a purchase and grab that particular deal.

-For example, if you want to purchase hosting for your website, you visit the hosting site and the time limit appears, showing make a purchase within five minutes and grab a 30% discount.
+For example, if you want to purchase hosting for your website, you visit the hosting site, and the time limit appears, showing you make a purchase within five minutes and grab a 30% discount.

 This countdown time offer works best for selling digital products or services.